-2. Slice each eggplant in half lengthways and start cutting around the eggplant leaving a 5 cm border around each eggplant half.
+- Slice each eggplant in half lengthways and start cutting around the eggplant leaving a 5 cm border around each eggplant half.

-6. Melt the butter in a small bowl and add this to the breadcrumbs.
-Set aside to add later to eggplant shells.
+- Melt the butter in a small bowl and add the breadcrumbs, mixing well.
+Set aside to add later to top the eggplant shells.

-8. Heat a wide frying pan over high heat.
-Add 1 tablespoon of olive oil and the eggplant flesh, stirring often for about 5 minutes.
+- Heat a wide frying pan over high heat.
+Add half of the olive oil and the eggplant flesh, stirring often for about 5 minutes.
 Set aside.

-9. Heat another tablespoon of olive oil in the frying pan and fry the onions and garlic for 2 minutes over medium heat.
+- Add another tablespoon of olive oil to the frying pan and fry the onions and garlic for 2 minutes over medium heat.

-11. Turn the heat off and add the cooked eggplant flesh, black olives, chickpeas, nuts and half the feta cheese, mixing gently.
+- Turn the heat off and add the cooked eggplant flesh, black olives, chickpeas, half the feta cheese, parsley and nuts, mixing gently.

-12. Fill each eggplant shell with the mixture, topping each shell with the remaining feta cheese and the earlier prepared butter and breadcrumb mixture.
+- TOP each eggplant shell with the remaining feta cheese and the earlier prepared butter and breadcrumb mixture.
 Crack some black pepper over each eggplant.
 Don’t add salt as the feta cheese is already salty.